Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_01_Custom_Platform/README.md

 #### AI Engine

 Next, the `dr.bd.tcl` file creates an instance of the AI Engine and sets its properties.
 Note how most of the ports are empty (`{}`).
 Here, you have just instantiated the AI Engine interfaces in the platform.
-Later on, the Vitis linker step will connect the AI Engine to the PL kernels.
+Later on, the Vitis linker step connects the AI Engine to the PL kernels.
 At this step, the AI Engine `S00_AXI` slave interface configuration category is set to NoC.

 #### AXI Debug Hub IP and Simulation Clock and Reset Generator IP